 That is something to look forward to and this is something that The Explanation will elucidate over the coming weeks and months.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Biblical Origin of Good and Evil on Earth
+Please use the Social Network links just below to share this information from The Explanation, The Biblical Origin of Good and Evil on Earth